quire-api/quire-api/src/main/resources/description.md

 Requests that hit any of our rate limits will receive a `429 Too Many Requests` response.
 We may change these quotas or add new quotas in the future.

+Here are the limits for free plans.

 | Plan | Maximum requests per organization, per *minute* | Maximum requests per organization, per *hour*
 |---------|------|-------
 | Free | 25  | 120

 > Note: the limit is per-organization.
 It sums up the total number of all accesses from all applications for each organization.
+> For more quota, please refer to [https://quire.io](Pricing).

 ## Size limits